 At TLT we are committed to delivering excellence to our clients and extend this approach to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain.

-This policy applies to all persons working for or on behalf of TLT LLP and TLT NI LLP in any capacity, including all employees, partners, interns, agents, contractors, external consultants, third-party representatives and business partners, regardless of where they are operating.
-Any reported breach of this policy will be investigated and may lead to disciplinary action and dismissal (employees) and immediate termination of contract (suppliers and contractors).
+This statement is made by TLT LLP and TLT NI LLP on 29 April 2018 and applies to all individuals working for or on behalf of TLT LLP and TLT NI LLP in any capacity, including all employees, partners, contractors, external consultants, third-party representatives and business partners, regardless of where they are operating.

-It is the responsibility of all those working for us or under our control to detect, report and prevent modern slavery from occurring within our business or supply chains.
-If you have any concerns or suspicions that modern slavery may be present in any parts of our business or supply chains you are encouraged to report it at the earliest possible stage to the Firm's Head of Risk and Compliance.
+It is the responsibility of all those working for us or under our control to detect, report and prevent modern slavery from occurring within our business or supply chain.
+If there are any concerns or suspicions that modern slavery may be present in any parts of our business or supply chain, they should be reported immediately to the Firm's Risk Director.

 Our business is categorised as low risk, however, we monitor our supply chain for best practice and to ensure that our suppliers have modern slavery policies in place.